Saxon Switzerland National Park

 Is photography allowed?

-Yes, photography is permitted throughout the park, but be mindful of wildlife and the natural environment.
+Yes, photography is allowed throughout the park.
+Just be mindful of preserving the natural environment.

 Are there guided tours?